Data Technician Apprenticeship

 - The completion of initial assessments/diagnostics for English and maths

-- Agreeing the Professional Development Plan (POP), which will detail: The sequencing and content of learning key milestones (for submitting portfolio evidence, exams etc.)
+- Agreeing the Professional Development Plan (PDP), which will detail: The sequencing and content of learning key milestones (for submitting portfolio evidence, exams etc.)

 - Details of how to access any online learning platforms arrangements for safeguarding